Dunhuang Mogao International Airport: History

 In 2007, two new C-class stands were added to the east apron and approved on July 24, 2008.

 In November 2013, the latest phase of expansion at Dunhuang Airport officially began.
 Designed to meet a projected annual passenger throughput of 960,000 and cargo volume of 500 tons by 2020, the project included construction of a new 6,000 m^{2} terminal, renovation of the existing terminal, a 5,500 m^{2} parking lot expansion, and a 46,700 m^{2} apron expansion with six additional aircraft stands.

 On January 1, 2016, the airport's fourth expansion phase commenced.
 The non-aviation components were completed on July 19, civil aviation equipment installation and testing finished on August 10, and the project passed preliminary inspection on August 15.
 Final acceptance was granted on August 18, and the new facilities began trial operations on August 31.

 From March 15 to May 25, 2017, Dunhuang Airport temporarily suspended operations due to airfield expansion works.

 Following the upgrades, the newly built Terminal 3 had a total floor area of 12,198 m^{2}.
 The existing Terminal 2 was converted into an international departure hall, expanding from 4,383 m^{2} to 5,182 m^{2}.
 The airport's classification was raised from 4C to 4D, and the runway was extended eastward from 2,800 to 3,400 meters.
 Its annual passenger handling capacity increased from 300,000 to 960,000, with annual cargo capacity reaching 1,700 tons.

 On August 17, 2017, the extended 3,400-meter runway was officially opened for use.

 On May 27, 2020, the airport was officially renamed Dunhuang Mogao International Airport, making it China's third international airport located in a county-level city, following Yiwu Airport and Manzhouli Xijiao Airport.

+Facilities

+Dunhuang International Airport has two terminals: Terminal 2 and Terminal 3.
+Terminal 2 serves international passengers and has an area of 5,182 square meters; Terminal 3 serves domestic passengers and has an area of 12,198 square meters.

+The airport has a runway that is 3,400 meters long and 45 meters wide; the apron area is 2.21 million square meters and there are 20 aircraft stands, including 1 Class E stand, 2 Class D stands and 17 Class C stands; it can meet the needs of 960,000 passengers or 1,700 tons of cargo throughput per year.